AU-Harness: An Open-Source Toolkit for Holistic Evaluation of Audio LLMs

 \subsection{Customizable Evaluation Configurations}

-\framework~is highly customizable with structured task coverage as presented in Figure \ref{fig:piechart_taxonomy}, from dataset usage to inference to evaluations.

-\paragraph{Multi-turn Dialogue support} Through synchronous, turn-based evaluation chains, with outputs added to context, we are able to evaluate multi-turn audio and text datasets across LALM's.
-The simplicity and conciseness of code allows for future contributions for more complex and custom multi-turn tasks as well.

-\paragraph{Customizable Filtering} Great effort has been made into making \framework~as customizable as possible, while still being intuitive to use.
-First, any number of open and closed source models, across any number of datasets, can be run.
-Each model can have its own specific temperature and max-token settings, which override (also customizable) task-specific temperature settings.
-Each model endpoint also has specific run specifications that can be changed, such as concurrent allowed requests, error retry limit, timeout before retry, and audio chunk size.
-This is all in order to maxmize resource utilization and minimize evaluation time.
+\paragraph{Backend-Agnostic Inference} \framework~ decouples predictive inference and metric computation from model hosting, requiring only a standardized model specification to integrate with the evaluation pipeline, regardless of whether the model is served via \vllm, a third-party API, or a custom FastAPI~\citep{fastapi} endpoint.
+This design provides native support for \vllm-compatible models for high-throughput inference, while remaining fully compatible with any backend exposing a standard \texttt{/v1/chat/completions} interface.
+To lower the potential integration barriers, \framework~provides boilerplate FastAPI server implementations, allowing practitioners to wrap any optimized inference stack with minimal overhead and seamlessly integrate into the evaluation pipeline.

-\paragraph{Evaluation customization} \framework~framework is also designed for granular control over evaluation steps by allowing for customizable metric assignment on a per-dataset and per-task basis.
+\paragraph{Evaluation customization.} \framework~is also designed for granular control over evaluation steps.
+First, \framework~ supports both open-source and proprietary models, which might contain their individualistic settings.
+Second, we allow for customizable metric assignment on a per-dataset and/or per-task basis.
 For instance, LLM-as-judge supports configurable concurrency to maximize the throughput for evaluation stage.
 For a more comprehensive understanding of model performance, the framework offers configurable aggregation metrics.
-This capability allows for the multi-dimensional analysis of task and metric results, providing a holistic view that extends beyond simple, individual scores or sub-tasks.
+This capability allows for the multi-dimensional analysis of task and metric results, providing a comprehensive outlook that extends beyond simple, individual scores or sub-tasks.